Is it Nauli Kriya, Nauli Yoga, or is it Alien Yoga?

 - Placing a mirror on the floor under you can help you to learn to control the abdominal muscles.
 With the visual aspect added, things become easier.

 - For beginners, it can help to practice ‘pumping’ the stomach while holding the breath.
 This entails rapidly performing uddiyana bandha (step 5) and releasing it, several times during one breath retention.

 7. Balance your body weight towards the left side by leaning onto your left arm.
 Move the middle pillar of your abdominal muscles to the left side.
 This is called the Vama-nauli.

 - Repeat with the right side which is called the Daksina-nauli, as demonstrated in the above image.

 - After mastering Nauli Kriya, leaning your body to one arm will not be necessary any longer.
 It’s mainly to help you find and isolate the side muscles.

 8. Combine the three pillars into one churning wave movement.

-- Once you begin to gain control over all the three pillars, it will be quite easy to combine them to create the wave like movement.
+- Once you begin to gain control over all three pillars, it will be quite easy to combine them to create the wave-like movement.